pyeve/Eve.NET/README.md

 Cross platform
 --------------
-Eve.NET is built as portable (PCL) library and runs semalessly on .NET4, Mono, Xamarin.iOS, Xamarin.Android, Windows Phone and Windows 8.
+Eve.NET is delivered as portable (PCL) library and runs semalessly on .NET4, Mono, Xamarin.iOS, Xamarin.Android, Windows Phone and Windows 8.
 We use Eve.NET to power our iOS applications which of course consume a remote Eve-powered API.

 License
 -------